 There is only one registration deadline for each exam.
 No late registrations will be accepted.
-The exam dates and registration deadlines are available in the "2018 Examination Schedule" section.
+The exam dates and registration deadlines are available in the "2019 Examination Schedule" section.
 Please allow at least 10 working days for your mailed application to reach its destination.
 Whether payment is made by personal or company check, it is the candidate's responsibility to ensure that the application and fee are received by the stated deadline.
-For Exam 5, all candidates must register online.
 Exceptions will not be made.